Ni-Langguth/MARBLE/README.md

 2 Read the print from executing this script and follow the instructions in it to do those things manually, which I was unable to automate.

-3 (optional) If you want to add this VM to the CI pool for ROOT or SPI, follow the respective instruction sets, printed by the script and enter the new host to the excel sheet.
+3 (optional) If you want to add this VM to the CI pool for ROOT or SPI, follow the respective instruction sets, printed by the script and enter the new host-mac to the excel sheet.

-Offer VMs to CI services (to be clear: you can offer both kinds of VMs on the same host) For ROOT:
+Offer VMs to CI services (to be clear: you can offer both kinds of VMs on the same host-mac) For ROOT:
     1 Start the vm_cycler.sh on the host-mac
     2 Double-check that you executed optional step 4 in "Create a VM" and actually bootstrapped the runner.plist